-Purpose.
-The Crop Pest Losses and Impact Assessment Signature Program of the Western IPM Center facilitates collection of**

-Earlier version - Purpose.
-The Crop Pest Losses and Impact Assessment Working Group was established in 2003 to facilitate the collection of
+Background.
+The Crop Pest Losses and Impact Assessment Working Group was established in 2003 with Western IPM Center funding to facilitate the collection of

 Funding.
-In 2003, the work group was established with funding from the Western IPM Center.
-Our activities are leveraged by resources and in-kind support from the Arizona Pest Management Center and UA Cooperative Extension.
+This program is funded as a Signature Program of the Western IPM Center.
+Our activities are leveraged by resources and in-kind supprot from the Arizona Pest Management Center and UA Cooperative Extension.

 Vegetable Pest Losses Data, publications and presentations related to head lettuce and melon insect losses are available on this site.